2024-present

 RESEARCH

-My current research focuses on the 1972 People’s Blockade of Arms to Indochina, a national campaign of civilian-led occupations of domestic naval ports, munitions plants, and military rail lines protesting the United States’ air wars in Vietnam, Cambodia, and Laos.
+My dissertation research centers on the 1972 People’s Blockade of Arms to Indochina, a semi-centralized campaign of human blockades at domestic US naval ports, munitions plants, and military rail lines, protesting the United States’ air wars in Vietnam, Cambodia, and Laos.

 If you were involved in a blockade and are interested in telling me about your experiences, or if you were active military on a ship, train, or other site that was blockaded by civilians around 1971-2, please email me here.